UniversalDependencies/docs/_xcl/feat/Case.md

 ### <a name="Ins">`Ins`</a>: instrumental

-The instrumental case is typically used withan an adposition to express an instrument.
+The instrumental case is typically used with an adposition to express an instrument.

 #### Examples